How to find articles

 Sometimes your topic will be well covered in one database.
 However, no single database includes everything on a topic, so be prepared to search through several.

-- Read the description of each database (click on the "more info" link located next to each entry within the Concordia Libraries Database Finder).
+- Read the description of each database (click on the "more info" link located next to each entry within the Concordia Library Database Finder).
 The description identifies subject areas included, types of publications indexed and date covered.

 - Ask for assistance.
 Librarians can help you to choose appropriate databases for your topic.
 Consult with them in person, or via the Libraries' online Ask a Librarian service